yunusesergun/yesergun.fpga.dev/cocotb/README_eng.md

 The steps we take before performing real-time tests on an FPGA board are crucial for achieving this: Verifying code and iteratively correcting it.
 This is what we refer to as RTL verification.

-A popular method in verification is UVM, but in this article, I will talk about `cocotb`, a Python-based framework.
-Yes, I'm not talking about verification using Verilog, SystemVerilog, or VHDL.
-With `cocotb`, you can freely verify your RTL design entirely using Python.
-Moreover, it's very easy to use.
+Although languages like SystemVerilog and VHDL are commonly used in verification (especially within the UVM methodology), in this article, I will discuss Python-based `cocotb`.

 In the rest of this article, I provided general information about `cocotb`, followed by details of how I installed it on my Windows machine.
 Finally, I showed a few examples of usage.